Maddrax: Aruula

 Aruula is a highly attractive young woman.
 She grew up on islands (Königreich der dreizehn Inseln) that remain from today's Denmark.
-At very young age, she is a victim of a raid from a strange tribe to her people.
+At a very young age, she is a victim of a raid from a strange tribe to her people.
 Aruula from now on grews up with these Stone Age men.
 She is meant to become the wife of the chieftain's son but refuses to accept his proposals.
 Aruula is a very skilled huntress and swordswoman.
 When the tribe crosses the Alps on the search for the warm south-lands, they find a strange injured man in a strange machine, Matt Drax.
 They make him their god Maddrax and seek his protection on the dangerous voyage.
 Aruula, knowing that Maddrax is no supernatural being, protects and guides him from the very first day.

 She leaves the tribe to follow Maddrax on his voyages and becomes his companion.

 Aruula is the daughter of her home-islands ruling queen and thatfor the rightful heiress to the throne.
 When their travels bring her and Maddrax back to Aruulas home, she refuses to stay and starting her reign.

 Aruula by mistake kills Maddrax's little daughter, Ann Drax.

 Later an intelligent plant with the name GRÜN (green) possesses Aruula, she becomes pregnant and gives birth to a son that has (unknown to Maddrax) three parents: Maddrax, GRÜN and Aruula.
 She names the boy Matjunis (can be translated as young Matt or Matt's youngster).
 The boy later takes the name Daa’tan and becomes a dangerous villain, finally forcing Maddrax to kill him.
 Afterward, Aruula and Maddrax break up and she starts her own adventures.

 Aruula has a very strong personality and is highly jealous.

 Aruula refuses to wear any clothing – except boots, a G-string and henna-tattoos, no matter whether weather or occasion would advise it.
 This fact is a recurring motif of the title pictures of the Maddrax pulps.

 Aruula has some uncommon abilities, such as telepathy or to decide to become pregnant or not after sex by pure will.